-- (1) Speech, speech reading and auditory training; - (2) Instruction in oral, sign, and written language development; - (3) Rehabilitative and educational services for hearing-impaired individuals to include monitoring amplification, coordinating information for the annual review, and recommending additional services; - (4) Adapting curricula, methods, media, and the environment to facilitate the learning process; - (5) Consultation to students, parents, teachers, and other school personnel as necessary to maximize the student's experience in the general education program; - (6) Specially trained instructional aide, working with and under the direct supervision of the credentialed teacher of the deaf and hard of hearing, may assist in the implementation of the student's educational program; and
+- (1) Speech, speech reading and auditory training; - (2) Instruction in oral, sign, and written language development; - (3) Rehabilitative and educational services for hearing-impaired individuals to include monitoring amplification, coordinating information for the annual review, and recommending additional services; - (4) Adapting curricula, methods, media, and the environment to facilitate the learning process; - (5) Consultation to students, parents, teachers, and other school personnel as necessary to maximize the student's experience in the general education program; - (6) Oral transliteration services, cued language transliteration services, sign language transliteration and interpreting services, and transcription services, such as communication access real-time translation (CART), C-Print, and Type Well.

-(5 Cal.
+'''

+(34 C.F.R. § 300.34(c)(4); 5 Cal.
 Code Regs. §§ 3051.18(a) and (b).)

+'''